-Once you're enrolled in the Benefit Fund and eligible for benefits, you are covered for Accidental Death and Dismemberment (AD&D) Benefits.
+Once you're enrolled in the Benefit Fund and eligible for benefits, you-only you, not your Spouse or children-are covered for Accidental Death and Dismemberment (AD&D) Benefits.
 AD&D Benefits are paid only if your death or dismemberment:

-- Is caused directly and exclusively by external and accidental means, independent of all other causes; - Occurs within 90 days from the date of your accident or injury; and - Occurs while you are employed and covered by the Benefit Fund.
+- Is caused directly and exclusively by external and accidental means, independent of all other causes; - Occurs within 90 days of the date of your accident or injury; and - Occurs while you are employed and covered by the Benefit Fund.